 Blue Ridge Wineries

 Wine tasting in North Georgia has to start in scenic Blue Ridge, GA.
 With the stunning Blue Ridge Mountains all around, it’s hard to find a place that doesn’t have gorgeous views of the hills and treescapes.
 Yes, that includes the local wineries.
+Stunning views are the perfect pairing for red wine, white wine…any wine!
 Enjoy tastes of chardonnay, riesling, Cayuga white, Vidal blanc, merlot, cabernet sauvignon, rosé, and Georgia peach.

 - Bear Claw Vineyards & Winery | $10-23

 - Chocolate shot glasses

 - Serenberry Vineyards (in nearby Morganton) | ~$4-7